How do you actually find out if you are allergic to something?

 Labs report test results in different ways.
 This might be as a measurement of the level of IgE antibodies (in kU/L), on a scale of 1 to 6, or even just as “absent”, “low”, “moderate” or “high”.
 Generally speaking, the higher the result the more likely you are to be allergic to the substance you were tested for.
 However, it isn’t that simple.
 You may be sensitised to something and not truly allergic to it.
 And different allergies have different thresholds at which specialists consider you to be at risk of having a more serious reaction.
 Importantly, a specialist will also interpret your results based on your own history of symptoms.

 As an example, my RAST result for grass mix is over 6 kU/L, which is regarded as high, and I definitely suffer from very bad hay fever.
-So it is very likely I have a grass allergy.
-I haven’t yet been to see an allergist for skin testing and to talk about immunotherapy, but it’s on my to do list.
+So my doctor referred me to an allergist for more testing.
+After skin prick testing I have confirmed allergies to 6 types of grass and tree pollen, house dust mites and guinea pigs.
+I am now undergoing immunotherapy (“allergy shots”) to improve my symptoms.

 A negative blood test (no or very low antibodies) means that you probably don’t have an allergy.